skypjack/entt/docs/md/signal.md

 sink.disconnect();
 ```

-As shown above, the listeners don't have to strictly follow the signature of the
+As shown above, listeners don't have to strictly follow the signature of the
 signal.
 As long as a listener can be invoked with the given arguments to yield a
 result that is convertible to the given return type, everything works just
 fine.<br/>
-It's also possible to connect a listener before other listeners already
+It's also possible to connect a listener before other elements already contained
-contained by the signal.
-The `before` function returns a `sink` object correctly
+by the signal.
+The `before` function returns a `sink` object that is correctly
-initialized for the purpose that can be used to connect one or more listeners in
+initialized for the purpose and can be used to connect one or more listeners in
 order and in the desired position:

 ```cpp